 The 2016 program took place at Marylin Avenue Elementary during February and March.
 Jutta Massoud was the teacher, and Susan Ivie was the substitute teacher for the weekly lessons, which were limited to 22 students.
 Both Massoud and Ivie are LAS violinists.

 In 2015, the program was offered in both Livermore and Dublin, California.
 Symphony players and Association board members Beth Wilson and Jutta Massoud introduced the 2015 program at a 5th grade assembly at Jackson Avenue Elementary School in Livermore.
 Although 32 students wanted to join, only the first 22 children to sign up could be accommodated.
 The weekly 45-minute after-school sessions ran for 8 weeks during January and February.
 Jutta Massoud was the teacher, with assistance from her teenage daughter Anya.
 Fiddle Club at Kolb Elementary School in Dublin ran during March and April 2015.

-The 2017 program will be the sixth year of Fiddle Club—2 years at Junction, 2 at Jackson Avenue, and 2 at Marylin in Livermore, plus the 2015 club in Dublin.
-In past years we have worked with 5th graders, but in 2017, because the Livermore School District has re-introduced instrumental music into the elementary schools, we are working with 4th graders at the request of the administration.
+Fiddle Club has had 2 years at Junction, 2 at Jackson Avenue, and 2 at Marylin in Livermore, plus the 2015 club in Dublin.
+In past years we have worked with 5th graders, but in 2017, because the Livermore School District has re-introduced instrumental music into the elementary schools, we worked with 4th graders at the request of the administration.
 The schools are always thrilled that we are sharing the Fiddle Club with the students.

 A child at the “instrument petting zoo” meets a violin

 and is helped by LAS violinist Susan Ivie